 - Caustic, Toxic Trapper - Relies on deploying noxous gas ("Nox Gas") which damages, slows, and blinds enemies inside.
 Immune to all Nox Gas and has innate Threat Vision against those inside it.
 His Tactical Ability (Nox Gas Trap) deploys up to six large canisters that release Nox Gas when shot (or when enemies are in close proximity).
 His Ultimate Ability (Nox Gas Grenade) deploys an impact grenade that releases a large cloud of Nox Gas.

 - Rampart, Base of Fire - Increased magazine size and reload time for Light Machine Guns and her Ultimate Ability.
 Her Tactical Ability (Amped Cover) deploys a crouch-cover wall with an energy barrier that blocks incoming shots and amplifies the damage of outgoing shots.
 Her Ultimate Ability (Emplaced Minigun "Sheila") deploys a mounted gatling gun (that anyone can use) with infinite reserve ammo.
 Multiple copies of her Abilities can be deployed (5 for Tactical, 3 for Ultimate) and both Abilities can be picked up when undamaged and unused, restoring some of her charges (one charge for Tactical and 50% for Ultimate).
-Added on August 18, 2020.
+Added in Season 6.

 - Wattson, Static Defender - Can fully charge her Ultimate Ability with one Ultimate Accelerant, and can carry two Ultimate Accelerants in one inventory slot.
 Her Tactical Ability (Perimeter Security) deploys interconnected poles that forms a fence of electricity, damaging and slowing enemies that walk through it.
 Her Ultimate Ability (Interception Pylon), deploys a temporary pylon that destroys incoming ordinance, repairs shields, and hasten her Tactical Ability recharge.
-Added on July 2, 2019.
+Added in Season 2.

-- Lifeline, Combat Medic - Reviving fallen squadmates instead deploys a drone that revives them automatically (while deploying a front-facing shield wall), although she reverts back to normal reviving if the drone is in use.
+- Lifeline, Combat Medic - Reviving fallen squadmates instead deploys a drone that revives them automatically, although she reverts back to normal reviving if the drone is in use.
 Can open a hidden compartment of rarer blue-colored Supply Bins.
 Her Tactical Ability (D.O.C.
 Heal Drone) deploys a drone that slowly heals nearby players.
 Her Ultimate Ability (Care Package) deploys a supply-filled drop pod from orbit.
 Unlocked from the start.

 - Loba, Translocating Thief - Automatically detects nearby ground loot (of Epic and Legendary tiers) through walls.
 Her Tactical Ability (Burglar's Best Friend) allows her to throw a jump drive bracelet which she then uses to teleport.
 Her Ultimate Ability (Black Market Boutique) deploys a device that anyone (friend or foe) can use to teleport any two nearby loot to their inventory.
-Added on May 12, 2020.
+Added in Season 5.

 All Recon characters can detect the next ring's location by scanning survey beacons.
 Prior to Season 6, this was restricted to Pathfinder.